serge-sans-paille/llvm-project/llvm/docs/LangRef.rst

     If a function that has an ``ssp`` attribute is inlined into a function that doesn't have an ``ssp`` attribute, then the resulting function will have an ``ssp`` attribute.

+``sspobject``
+    This attribute indicates that the function should emit a canary after each non-scalar object allocated on the stack, and use that canary to check for buffer overflows.

 ``sspreq``
     This attribute indicates that the function should *always* emit a stack smashing protector.
 This overrides the ``ssp`` function